Exact weights, path metrics, and algebraic Wasserstein distances: Applications

 \begin{example} Consider the simplicial complex $K$ at the top of Figure~\ref{fig:two-param-2}.
 Let $P = [0,5]^2 \subset \R^2$ with the usual coordinate-wise partial order and the Lebesgue measure $\mu$.
-Let $t \in [0,1)$.
+Let $t \in [0,1]$.
 Let $X_t$ be the $P$-filtration of $K$ given by the vertices $a,b,c$ appearing at $(2,0), (1,1), (t,2)$, respectively, and the edge $e$ appearing at $(4,3)$ and the edge $f$ appearing at $(3,4)$.
-See the bottom left of Figure~\ref{fig:two-param-2}.
-Let $X_1$ be the $P$-filtration of $K$ given by the vertices $a,b,c$ appearing at $(2,0), (1,1), (1,2)$, respectively, and the edge $e$ appearing at $(4,3)$ and the edge $f$ appearing at $(3,4)$.
-See the bottom right of Figure~\ref{fig:two-param-2}.
+For $t<1$, see the bottom left of Figure~\ref{fig:two-param-2}, and for $t=1$, see the bottom right of Figure~\ref{fig:two-param-2}.